samiahmedsiddiqui/custom-permalinks/readme.txt

 add_filter( 'custom_permalinks_request_ignore', 'yasglobal_xml_sitemap_url' );
 `

-=== Exclude PostType ===
+=== Exclude Post Type ===

-To exclude permalink from any post type so, just add the filter looks like this:
+To remove custom permalink **form** from any post type, add the filter that looks like this:

 `
 function yasglobal_exclude_post_types( $post_type )
 {
-    if ( 'custompost' === $post_type ) {
+    // Replace 'custompost' with your post type name if ( 'custompost' === $post_type ) {
         return '__true';
     }